-- 1. The main political parties in Alberta are the Alberta Liberals, the New Democrats, the Progressive Conservatives, the Wildrose Party and the Alberta Party. - 2.
-There are five main political parties in the federal government. - 3.
-A group of people with similar ideas about issues affecting the people of a country can form a political party. - 4.
-Independents do not belong to a political party. - 5.
-The leader of the federal Liberal party is not the leader of the Alberta Liberals. - 6.
-The Progressive Conservative Party has been in power the longest in Alberta. - 7.
-The Wildrose Party was founded in 2008.
+1. The main political parties in Alberta a are the Alberta Liberals, the New Democrats, the Progressive Conservatives and the Green Party.

-How Many People Can You Name?
+2. There are five main political parties in the federal government.
+3. A group of people with different ideas about issues affecting the people of a country can form a political party.
+4. Independents belong to a federal political party.
+5. The leader of the federal Liberal Party is also the leader of the Alberta Liberals.
+6. The Liberal Party has been in power the longest in Alberta.
+7. The Wildrose Party was founded in the year 2000. Нои Many People Can You Name? he Internet to find the names of the leaders of each of these parties in Alberta.
+Be sure to include the ent year so that you get the current leader.
+Curre ent Year: The L eader of the Progressive Conservatives The L eader of the Alberta Liberals The L eader of the New Democrats The L eader of the Wildrose Party The L eader of the Alberta Party